- Alternative & Modern Rock

 I still appreciate your contribution even if I didn't choose to include it and hope you won't hesitate to submit new work to next month's carnival.

-The next carnival will run on July 1st 2007.
+The next carnival will run "promptly" on August 1st 2009.
 More information, the carnival archives and a link to the submission form can be found here: http://www.soulofrocknroll.com/?page_id=41